Scott catalogue: Background

 Because of its commercial importance the publishers of the Scott Catalogue claim copyright on their numbering systems, and grant only limited licenses for their use by others.
 The inconsistency with which Scott enforced these licenses resulted in a lawsuit by Scott against Krause Publications (publishers of the Minkus Catalogue) for copyright infringement.
 After Krause filed a defense, the suit was settled out of court, and Krause continued to reference the Scott numbers.

 Editors of this, the dominant catalog in the United States, have great influence over what is and is not considered to be a valid postage stamp.
 For instance, in the 1960s the countries of the United Arab Emirates issued many stamps that were likely never actually on sale in a post office, so Scott does not list most of them.
 One must go to a Michel catalog, for instance, to see them described.
 The lack of a Scott listing, though, means that most American dealers will refuse to trade in such stamps.

 Similarly, Scott lists most stamps from countries embargoed by the U.S. government, and in some cases lists them without catalog values.
 To some extent, this is unavoidable, since the ban on importation means that Scott's editors are unable even to acquire copies of the stamps to be described.
 Moreover, since American dealers and collectors are unable to buy the stamps legally, they are unlikely to have any need of the data.
 (Again, interested persons typically use Michel or other catalogs instead.)
 The policy changes with government policy; stamps of Cuba, Libya and North Vietnam now appear in the Scott catalogues after an absence of some years.

 The dominance of Scott is such that U.S. collectors know many of the numbers by heart, and dealers need only mention the number in their price lists.
 For instance, United States no. "C3a" is instantly recognized as the Inverted Jenny, a rare airmail inverted error stamp.

+In October 2025, Amos Media Co. sold the Scott catalogs and two related magazines to Scott Stamp LLC, a newly-established company owned by Jay Bigalke and David Fritz.

 Contents

 The contents for each of the twelve volumes (2021 catalogs) are listed below.
-Scott has chosen to identify the current twelve volume format of catalogs as only six volumes with an alphabetical suffix (vol 1b is actually vol 2, etc).
+Scott has chosen to identify the current twelve volume format of catalogs as only six volumes with an alphabetical suffix (vol 1b is actually vol 2, etc.).